-The new Roseland Rising plan by CNI Initiatives and the Hope Center Foundation is a comprehensive neighborhood strategy beginning in the Kensington Park neighborhood to provide new housing, bring economic development, and enhance public safety.
-The program aims to reduce vacancy, repopulate the neighborhood, and provide affordable homeownership opportunities.
-The Hope Center Foundation of Chicago helps residents to transition out of poverty to a living wage and ultimately creating generational wealth.
-The organization works to address the root causes contributing to poverty and violence in the community through imaginative, solutionfocused programs that provide support in the areas of home ownership, financial literacy, workforce development, youth mentorship, and entrepreneurship.
-With this partnership and the resources provided by these organizations, residents are able to achieve stable incomes to enable them to pursue homeownership in their neighborhood.
-Community driven and focused initiatives in the RLE project area such as Roseland Rising should be championed with full support and coordination from local agencies and institutions.

-"There are many vacant lots and vacant houses that can be opportunities for redevelopment" - Resident
+The new Roseland Rising plan by CNI (CDFIs), is currently working together to provide Initiatives and the Hope Center Foundation is a a variety of resources that are especially useful comprehensive neighborhood strategy beginning for small-scale developers to undertake housing in the Kensington Park neighborhood to provide rehabilitation.
+The Community Investment new housing, bring economic development, and Corporation, the Chicago Community Loan Fund, enhance public safety.
+The program aims to reduce vacancy, repopulate the neighborhood, and funds by JPMorgan Chase that enables them to provide affordable homeownership opportunities. provide financing for small-scale investors to The Hope Center Foundation of Chicago helps restore troubled one-to-four-unit properties. residents to transition out of poverty to a living Working together, the CDFI Collaborative has wage and ultimately creating generational wealth. funded rehabilitation of hundreds of units in The organization works to address the root Chicago, including some properties in the RLE causes contributing to poverty and violence in the community through imaginative, solutionprioritization given to the RLE project area. focused programs that provide support in the areas of home ownership, financial literacy, workforce development, youth mentorship, and LEVERAGE CITY-OWNED LAND entrepreneurship.
+With this partnership and There is a large supply of City-owned land in the resources provided by these organizations, the Red Line Extension project area that can be residents are able to achieve stable incomes to leveraged for new development.
+Chicago's City enable them to pursue homeownership in their Lots for Working Families program provides neighborhood.
+Community driven and focused developers of affordable, single-family homes initiatives in the RLE project area such as Roseland and two flats with City-owned lots for one dollar Rising should be championed with full support and each.
+Led by the Chicago Department of Planning coordination from local agencies and institutions. and Development (DPD), ChiBlockBuilder is a new program that streamlines the purchase of Cityowned properties across the South and West 'There are many vacant lots and vacant Sides and increases transparency about the land houses that can be opportunities for sales process.
+Preference of sale is given to those redevelopment" - Resident with a plan for affordable housing development.